UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-30-team31-human-pose-estimation.md

 The top-down methods generally achieve higher accuracy but scale linearly with the number of people.
 Bottom-up methods are more computationally efficient for crowded scenes but require robust association algorithms.

 ### Deep Learning Models for Pose Estimation
+Human pose estimation aims to infer the spatial configuration of human body parts from visual input such as images or videos.
+Depending on the target representation, pose estimation can be formulated as either a 2D or 3D prediction problem.
+In 2D pose estimation, the task is to localize body joints on the image plane, while 3D pose estimation further recovers depth information to reconstruct the full skeletal structure in three-dimensional space.
+As a result, human pose estimation has become a dominant and foundational research topic within the computer vision community.

+Accurate pose estimation plays a critical role in a wide range of applications.
+For example, sports activity recognition relies on precise skeletal joint localization to analyze movement patterns, evaluate performance, and prevent injuries.
+Similarly, pose estimation enables downstream tasks such as action recognition, gesture classification, and posture assessment, although these tasks are conceptually distinct.
+While action recognition focuses on identifying motion patterns over time, pose estimation provides the structural representation required to support such high-level reasoning.
+As pose estimation models improve, they increasingly serve as a backbone for action understanding systems, suggesting that future advances in pose estimation may significantly enhance action recognition performance.

 Convolutional neural networks form the backbone of most pose estimation systems.
 CNNs exploit local spatial correlations in images and progressively build higher-level features through stacked convolutional layers.
 Early layers capture low-level patterns such as edges, while deeper layers encode semantic concepts like limbs and body parts.

 A typical pose estimation network predicts a stack of heatmaps using a fully convolutional architecture: